gergelytakacs/planeKF/README.md

 # planeKF
-Simple example of the Kalman Filter in MATLAB and Python
+Simple example of the Kalman Filter (KF) in MATLAB and Python

 MATLAB and Python realization of the KF example explained by Michel van Biezen in his lecture series on the Kalman filter.
 See [here](https://www.youtube.com/playlist?list=PLX2gX-ftPVXU3oUFNATxGXY90AULiqnWT) for the full lecture series.
 The example starts at [Lecture 27](https://www.youtube.com/playlist?list=PLX2gX-ftPVXU3oUFNATxGXY90AULiqnWT).
+It assumes that a plane is moving in one dimension with constant acceleration and no process noise.

 - There are no prerequisites to run the MATLAB example.
 - You must have numpy and matplotlib packages to run the Python example.